Trust Models for Machine Identities in Multi-Tenant Systems

 Workload Identity Trust Models in Multi-Tenant Environments

-In today's tech landscape, organizations often use multi-tenant environments, where multiple customers share the same infrastructure.
-This creates a unique challenge when it comes to managing identities, especially non-human identities such as workloads and machine identities.
-Let’s dive into what workload identity trust models are and how they function in these shared environments.
+So, you know how a lot of companies these days use multi-tenant environments, right?
+Basically, it's where multiple customers share the same tech infrastructure.
+(Multi-tenancy Matters: A 3-part series on security, scale and innovation) This makes managing identities, especially the non-human ones like workloads and machine identities, a real headache.
+Let's get into what workload identity trust models are and how they actually work in these shared setups.

 What is Workload Identity?